fossasia/eventyay-video/docs/admin/setup.rst

 Installation guide
 ==================

-This guide describes the installation of a small-scale installation of venueless using docker.
+This guide describes the installation of a small-scale installation of eventyay-video using docker.
 By small-scale, we mean that everything is being run on one host, and you don't expect many thousands of participants for your events.
-It is absolutely possible to run venueless without docker if you have some experience working with Django and JavaScript projects, but we currently do not provide any documentation or support for it.
-At this time, venueless is a young, fast-moving project, and we do not have the capacity to keep multiple different setup guides up to date.
+It is absolutely possible to run eventyay-video without docker if you have some experience working with Django and JavaScript projects, but we currently do not provide any documentation or support for it.
+At this time, eventyay-video is a young, fast-moving project, and we do not have the capacity to keep multiple different setup guides up to date.

-.. warning:: venueless is still a work in progress and anything about deploying it might change.
+.. warning:: eventyay-video is still a work in progress and anything about deploying it might change.
 While we tried to
-             give a good tutorial here, installing venueless will **require solid Linux experience** to get it right, and venueless is only really useful in combination with other pieces of software (eg. BigBlueButton, live streaming servers, …) which are not explained here and complex to install on their own.
+             give a good tutorial here, installing eventyay-video will **require solid Linux experience** to get it right, and eventyay-video is only really useful in combination with other pieces of software (eg. BigBlueButton, live streaming servers, …) which are not explained here and complex to install on their own.
 If this is too much for you, please **reach out to hello@venueless.org** to talk about commercial support or our SaaS offering.